ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

     1. For EPICS submodules you should use:
         1. `git submodule update` which sets all the repos to their pinned version
         1. `git submodule foreach "git checkout -b Release_X.x.x; git push -u origin Release_X.x.x"` this creates a branch at the current checked out version for each repo and pushes it.
+    1. [JSON_bourne](https://github.com/ISISComputingGroup/JSON_bourne).
+First check if changes have been made as JSON_bourne is rarely edited.
 1. Update the version numbers:
     1. GUI
         1. In `ibex_gui/base/uk.ac.stfc.isis.ibex.product/META-INF/MANIFEST.MF` edit `Bundle-Version:...` to be `X.x.m.qualifier`